-- 1. Coursework submitted during the regular scheduled class but not graded - 2.
-Coursework completed during the regular scheduled class or final grading period but the student was unable to submit as a result of premature course access closure (online only) - 3.
+- 1. Coursework submitted during the regularly scheduled or final grading period but not graded - 2.
+Coursework completed during the regularly scheduled or final grading period but the student was unable to submit as a result of premature course access closure (online only) - 3.
 Errors with recording grades, e.g. transposition, miscalculation, or computational - 4.
 Incorrect scoring by the instructor or as the result of a technical or electronic grading issue - 5.
-Extenuating circumstances which prevented the student from submitting coursework - a.
-Natural disaster - b.
-Major life event outside of student's control - i.
-Prolonged power outage due to weather - ii.
-Residing in state of emergency area - iii.
-Birth of a student's child - iv.
-Emergency family medical care - c.
-Death of a family member - d.
-Hospitalization of the student or a member of the student's immediate family
+Extenuating circumstances as determined by Ultimate Medical Academy

-The Director of Education or designee (ground)/Dean of Faculty or designee (online) reviews final grade disputes which meet the criteria outlined above.
+The Director of Education or designee (ground)/Vice Provost of Programs and Academic Affairs or designee (online) reviews final grade disputes which meet the criteria outlined above.
 In the event that the final grade dispute allows for the submission of additional coursework, the student must submit the coursework within two (2) calendar days of notification (online)/two (2) business days of notification (ground).
 Instructors and staff document any changes to final grades.
 UMA notifies students of the results of the final grade dispute within 10 business days.